 Prevention is better than a cure, wouldn’t you agree?

-It’s a true statement when it comes to our own personal health and it’s true also of our I.T. systems at work.
+It’s a true statement for our own personal health, and it’s true also of our I.T. systems at work.

 Of course, having a robust I.T. support provider in place is vital for these occasions, allowing you confidence that any issue can be resolved swiftly and without too much disruption to the business.